The Drainage Basin (Edexcel A Level Geography): Revision Note

 • Drip flow is water that flows off leaves and drips to the ground.
 Some leaves have developed drip tips and waxy surfaces

-• Trunk and stem is the flow of water down the stems of plants or trunks of trees
+• Trunk and stem flow are the flow of water down the stems of plants or trunks of trees

 • Channel flow is where water flows in small channels or rills (<30cm width/depth) in a defined stream pattern

-• Sheet flow is a layer of water on the surface, either due to excess surface flow from increased precipitation or water cannot infiltrate quickly enough
+• Sheet flow is a layer of water on the surface, either due to excess surface flow from increased precipitation, or because water cannot infiltrate quickly enough

 • Interception by vegetation can prevent as much as 40% of precipitation from reaching the ground